 As of early 2016, the Perkins Loan Program is operating because Congress passed the Perkins Loan Program Extension Act of 2015.
 This act extended the program through the 2017-2018 school year.
-If Congress does not reauthorize the Higher Education Act, or chooses not to draft another Perkins Extension Act, Illinois Institute of Technology will not be able to offer Perkins Loans after the 2017-2018 school year.
+If Congress does not reauthorize the Higher Education Act, or chooses not to draft another Perkins Extension Act, Illinois Institute of Technology will not be able to offer Perkins Loans for the 2018-2019 school year.

 Direct Loan Programs

 Illinois Institute of Technology participates in the Direct Loan program with the Department of Education.
-Fixed interest rates for the loans in this program are determined each year on July 1 by Congress.
+Interest rates for the loans in this program are determined each year on July 1.
+Interest rates are fixed once a student receives the funds in a given academic year.
+Direct Loans must be repaid over a scheduled period of time after the student leaves school or drops below half-time.
 The funds for these loans come from the federal government.
-Below are the types of Direct Loan programs offered to students at the university.
+Below are the types of Direct Loan programs offered to undergraduate students at the university.

 Federal Direct Stafford Loans (Subsidized and Unsubsidized)

-The subsidized Stafford Loan is awarded to undergraduate students based on demonstrated financial need.
+The subsidized Stafford Loan is awarded based on demonstrated financial need.
 Interest does not accrue while the student is enrolled at least half-time.
-The unsubsidized Stafford Loan is a non-need based loan awarded to both undergraduate and graduate students.
+The unsubsidized Stafford Loan is a non-need based loan.
 Interest accrues from the time the student receives the loan funds.
-Students have the option of paying the interest while enrolled or having the interest added to the principal upon graduation or after dropping to less than half-time enrollment.
-Both Stafford Loans are charged an origination fee each year before the loan disburses to the student.
+Students have the option of paying the interest while enrolled or having the interest added to the principal after graduation or after dropping to less than half-time enrollment.
+Both Stafford Loans are charged an origination fee (up to three percent) each year before the loan disburses to the student.

-PLUS Loans enable parents and graduate students with good standing credit to borrow money to help cover educational expenses.
-If a borrower is denied for this loan, they may reapply with an endorser.
-If a parent is not approved for the loan, the Office of Financial Aid may offer additional unsubsidized Stafford Loan funds to an undergraduate.
-PLUS Loans cannot be taken in an undergraduate student’s name.
+PLUS Loans enable parents with good standing credit to borrow money to help pay educational expenses for their dependent undergraduate student.
+PLUS Loans cannot be taken in a student’s name.
+If a parent is denied for this loan, they may reapply with an endorser.
+If a parent is not approved for the loan, the Office of Financial Aid may offer additional unsubsidized Stafford Loan funds to a student.

 Veterans’ Educational Benefits

 The Illinois Institute of Technology proudly participates in Montgomery GI Bill and Yellow Ribbon Program.
-Veterans who wish to process VA benefits at the university can find all relevant information at web.iit.edu/onestop/veterans.
-Veterans enrolling for the first time should contact the veteran representative by emailing email@example.com or calling 312.567.3642.
+Veterans who wish to process VA benefits at the university can find all relevant information at web.iit.edu/onestop/veterans .
+Veterans enrolling for the first time should contact the veteran representative in the Office of the One Stop by emailing email@example.com or calling 312.567.3810.
 The veteran must also inform the university Veterans Affairs representative in the Office of Financial Aid of any change in credit hours within a term or of future enrollment plans.
 If a veteran drops a course or withdraws from school completely, his or her allotment may be reduced or withdrawn.
 The veteran must report immediately the exact termination date to the Veterans Affairs representative.
 Veterans must maintain reasonable academic progress according to university standards.
 Failure to meet minimum-progress criteria can result in a cessation of educational benefits.

 Taxation of Scholarships, Fellowships, and Stipends